The llmedge-examples repo demonstrates multiple real-world uses.

 forceSequentialLoad = trueis essential for mobile devices; it loads components (T5 encoder, Diffusion model, VAE) one by one to keep peak memory low. - Frame Count: Generating 8-16 frames takes significant time.
 Provide progress feedback.

-LLMEdgeManagerwhich handles the complex sequentially loading logic automatically.
+LLMEdgefacade, which handles the sequential loading logic automatically.

 LlavaVisionActivity